Stories of Intimacy, Fracture, and Return

 Why do your stories move between places and languages?

 Because many of us live between worlds.
-I’m drawn to characters who navigate between cultures, and languages – and to the emotional dislocation and clarity that can come with that.
-Place, for me, is never just a backdrop; it’s part of how people become who they are.
+I’m drawn to characters who navigate cultures and languages – and to the emotional dislocation that can come with that.
+For me, place is never just a backdrop.
+It’s part of how people become who they are.
+So are languages.

 Blue-Blue